jhpyle/docassemble/_docs/functions.md

 included even if there is an error that would prevent the session from being resumed.
 By default, `exclude_invalid` is `True`, meaning that sessions will only be included if they can be resumed.
-You can check whether as session can be resumed by checking the value of the `valid` key.
-The most common reason for an interview not to be `valid` is that the current user does not have an encryption key that decrypts the interview answers; so an interview belonging to someone else might be not `valid` for you, but `valid` for the user who started that interview.
+You can check whether a session can be resumed by checking the value of the `valid` key.
+The most common reason for a session not to be `valid` is that the current user does not have an encryption key that decrypts the interview answers; so a session belonging to someone else might be not `valid` for you, but it would be `valid` for the user who started that session.

-You can also use [`interview_list()`] to delete interview sessions.
-If you set the optional keyword parameter `action` to `'delete_all'`, all of the user's interview sessions will be deleted.
-You can delete a particular session by setting `action` to `'delete'`, with optional keyword parameter `filename` set to the filename of the session's interview, and optional keyword parameter `session` set to the session ID of the session.
+You can also use [`interview_list()`] to delete sessions.
+If you set the optional keyword parameter `action` to `'delete_all'`, all of the user's sessions will be deleted.
+You can delete a particular session by setting `action` to `'delete'`, with optional keyword parameter `filename` set to the filename of the session's interview, and optional keyword parameter `session` set to the ID of the session.

-This function can be useful in interviews that replace the standard list of user sessions.
+This function can be useful in interviews that replace the standard list of sessions.
 See the [`session list interview`] configuration directive for more information.

-Note that more than one user can be associated with any given interview session.
+Note that more than one user can be associated with any given session.
 Unless server-side encryption prevents it, any user who has the session ID of a session can join that interview by visiting a URL with the `i` and `session` parameters set.
-This will associate the user with the interview session.
-Thus, if an interview session has been joined by more than one user, it will show up multiple times in the list returned by `interview_list(user_id='all')`.
+This will associate the user with the session.
+Thus, if a session has been joined by more than one user, it will show up multiple times in the list returned by `interview_list(user_id='all')`.

 For [API] versions of this function, see [`/api/interviews`],